elijahpost/game-GuessTheNumber/README.md

 # game-GuessTheNumber
-My first reasonably put together python app.
+My first reasonably put together python program.
 Runs in python command line.
 Requires Python3.

 The program is a more complicated version of the "Writing a Guess-The-Number Program"